Gene1968/phoenix-firestorm/README.md

 Some OS regions (eg: Arcadia Store on OSG) somehow detect that this isn't the official build, regardless of any spoofing, even when it was built from only pure FS source.
 The only difference I knew of is the patch number such as 74804 or 74745 in "Phoenix-FirestormOS-Release64-7-1-9-74804_Setup.exe," vs 9209 from their last actual release (or maybe since we can't NSI-sign the binary?).
 Seems lame that they ban nightly builders and future releases.
 For now I've left out my config/app/pkg/file renaming in hopes of coming back to solve this.
 Perhaps when FS puts out their next official release I'll rebase to that, and if it helps then I'll stop pulling more often.
 But then I bet Aardvark has to update her region script with every release as well.
 Thumbs down.
 Hey I'm not there to steal - just trying to browse with more utilities to inspect & learn to improve my builds.

 Implemented and confirmed working:
+- Both OS & SL
-- Inspect Textures! / floater
+- Inspect Textures! / floater / Copy to Inv
 - Teleport to Safety Ctrl+PgUp
 - Teleport to Ground Ctrl+PgDn
-- Export DAE
+- Export DAE with textures (combine with Inspect Textures + Copy to Inventory.
+This makes its [temp.]textures show as co-exportable!)
-- Import DAE
+- Import DAE with textures
 - Export OXP
 - Import OXP
 - Inject Particles